 Make sure to pause now and then and reflect back on what you’ve achieved.
 Nothing that is worth pursuing is ever built overnight.
 Be kind to yourself - you’ve gotten this far already, who knows what you’ll manage next.

 Before you go...

-It's like asking me to pick my favourite child!
-I love all flowers, but I'm particularly drawn to peonies, proteas and garden roses (one of the very few commercially grown roses that have a scent).
+It's like asking me to pick my favorite child!
+I love all flowers, but I'm particularly drawn to peonies, proteas, and garden roses (one of the very few commercially grown roses that have a scent).

 The best reaction you've ever gotten to a bouquet?

 A lady loved the Bloombombs bouquet her fiancé got her so much that she decided to treat herself and get two more!